Christian Arrogance, Self-Righteousness

 Look at the Strong's definitions for that Greek word pisteuo.
 There are quite a few. "to think to be true" happens to be the first listed. " to place confidence in" is also in there.

-WELL, if my job as a Pastor is simply to try to get people to accept that there was a person named Jesus 2000 years ago, wouldn't that mean that they "believe" in Jesus?
+WELL, IF my job as a Pastor was simply to try to get people to accept that there was someone named Jesus 2000 years ago, wouldn't that mean that they "believe" in Jesus?
 Is that enough?
 There are some Christians who actually think it is!
 They are sure that they are guaranteed Salvation simply because they are willing to accept that there had been someone named Jesus alive 2000 years ago!
 Wow!

 SO!
 You people who insist on absolutely believing your own Minister's assurance that you are GUARANTEED SALVATION because of his own interpretation of that Greek word, fine, you can believe whatever you wish.
 You can even consider me worthless pond-scum (because I will not repeat the actual words used to describe me) and a total failure as a Christian Pastor.
 However, I would guess that you could probably use some "Finishing School" that is, an actual effort at IMPROVING one's Christian Walk.

 In any case, this results in our having extremely strong confidence that our Teachings of Christian concepts contribute to our Members being Saved and being welcomed into Heaven.
 Does it include any absolute guarantee?
-No. We think it would be incredibly self-righteous of us to CLAIM that we could offer any absolute guarantee of it.
+No. I guess we wish that we COULD do such a miraculous job of Ministry that we were able to offer such a guarantee.
+But we think it would be incredibly self-righteous of us to even CLAIM that we could offer any absolute guarantee of it.
 THAT is the difference, as we see it, in this apparently violently emotional issue!

 Noting that countless Christian Theologians and scholars have spent their entire lives in study to try to be able to grasp some comprehension of the Plan of God, it seems incredible that Members of some modern Churches feel free to announce even greater understanding!
 And based on what?
 Massive personal study?
 No. Based nearly entirely on what they learned at their own Church from a single Minister, and their reading of the Bible, flavored by the effects of that Minister's Sermons.